 Sl.
-No. Regulation Applicability & Action Required Responsibility A. Electricity Related Regulation 1.
-Electricity Act 2003, Indian Telegraph Act 1885 and Department of Power, Government of Jharkhand notification dated 15th December 2017 Under the provisions of Section 68(1):-Prior approval of the Govt. of Jharkhand (GoJ) is a mandatory requirement to undertake any new transmission project 11 kV upward in the State which authorizes JUSNL to plan and coordinate activities to commission a new Transmission project.
+No. Acts/Rule/Policy Applicability & Action Required Responsibility A. Electricity Related Regulation 1.
+Electricity Act 2003, Indian Telegraph Act 1885 and Department of Power, Government of Jharkhand notification dated 15th December 2017 Under the provisions of Section 68(1):- JUSNL, JPSIP Prior approval of the Govt. of Jharkhand (GoJ) is a mandatory requirement to undertake any new transmission project 11 kV upward in the State which authorizes JUSNL to plan and coordinate activities to commission a new Transmission project.
 Under Section 164:- GoJ, may by order in writing, authorize JUSNL for the placing of electric line for the transmission of electricity confer upon licensee (i.e. JUSNL) in the business of supplying electricity under this act subject to such conditions and restrictions, if any, as GoJ may think fit to impose and to the provisions of the Indian Telegraph Act, 1885, any of the power which the Telegraph authority possesses.
 The Electricity Act and Telegraph Act provide guidance on the compensation payable for damages to crops/ trees and structures for setting up of transmission line.
 As per the provision of the above mentioned Acts, JPSIP would require to pay compensation for any damage or loss due to its projects, before beginning of project construction work.
-JUSNL,JPSIP
+Based on a Notification dated 15th of December, the Jharkhand Government

 Sl.
-No. Regulation Applicability & Action Required Responsibility Based on a Notification dated 15th of December, the Jharkhand Government has notified the following arrangement for compensation: • Compensation at the rate of 85% of land value as determined by District Magistrate or any other authority based on Circle rate/ Guideline value/ Stamp Act rates for tower base area (between four legs) impacted due to installation of tower/pylon structure; • Compensation towards diminution of land value in the width of RoW Corridor (27m for 132 KVA transmission line) due to laying of transmission line and imposing certain restriction would be decided by the States as per categorization/type of land, at 15% of land value, as determined based on prevailing Circle rate /Stamp Act rate.
-2. Technical Standards for Construction of Electrical Plants and Electric Lines Regulations, 2010; Measures relating to Safety and Electric Supply Regulations, 2010 Both the Regulations are framed by JPSIP, Central Electricity Authority (CEA) Contractor of India under Indian Electricity Act, 2003.
-These regulations provide technical standard for construction of electrical lines and safety requirements for construction/ installation/protection/operation/ maintenance of electric lines and apparatus.
+No. Acts/Rule/Policy Applicability & Action Required Responsibility has notified the following arrangement for compensation: Compensation at the rate of 85% of land value as determined by District Magistrate or any other authority based on Circle rate/ Guideline value/ Stamp Act rates for tower base area (between four legs) impacted due to installation of tower/pylon structure; Compensation towards diminution of land value in the width of RoW Corridor (27m for 132 KVA transmission line) due to laying of transmission line and imposing certain restriction would be decided by the States as per categorization/type of land, at 15% of land value, as determined based on prevailing Circle rate /Stamp Act rate.
+2. Technical Standards for Construction of Electrical Plants and Electric Lines Regulations, 2010; Measures relating to Safety and Electric Supply Regulations, 2010 Both the Regulations are framed by Central Electricity Authority (CEA) of India under Indian Electricity Act, 2003.
+These regulations provide technical standard for construction of electrical lines and safety requirements for construction/installation/protection/operation/ maintenance of electric lines and apparatus.
 JPSIP and its contractors would comply with the requirements of these regulations.
-B. Environment/Social Legislation 1.
-Environment Protection Rules, 1986 and applicable standards The standards for discharge/emission from different type of pollution source (e.g., DG sets) and industries have been laid down by CPCB under EP Rule, 1986.
-JPSIP would ensure that all these standards are complied during the planning, construction and operation of the project.
-JPSIP, Contractor 2.
-Forest Conservation Act, 1980 This Act mandates prior permission of the Forest Department for any activity which is to be undertaken on Forest Land.
 JPSIP, Contractor